 Alexander Crichton

-The first clinical approaches to what we now know as ADHD can be observed since the 17th century when the physician Alexander Crichton, based on various clinical observations, published a work titled “On Attention and its Diseases,” describing a condition characterized by the inability to sustain attention to any object accompanied by constant motor restlessness, which he called mental agitation, resembling the current description of ADHD (Lange, 2010).
+The first clinical approaches to what we today know as ADHD can be seen as far back as the 17th century, when the physician Alexander Crichton, based on various clinical observations, published a work titled “On Attention and its Diseases” in which he described a condition characterized by the inability to sustain attention to any object accompanied by a constant motor restlessness which he called mental restlessness (Mental Restlessness) and that resembles the current description of ADHD (Lange, 2010).

 Heinrich Hoffmann

-References to ADHD manifestations can also be found in the writings of physician Heinrich Hoffmann in 1844.
-Hoffmann wrote a series of illustrated stories describing the impulsive and inattentive behavior of a child he named “Struwwelpeter,” stories based on his own observations of his son (Filomeno, 2007).
-While Hoffmann’s approach was not clinical, the story of Struwwelpeter is often used as an allegory for ADHD (Lange, 2010).
+An allusion to the manifestations of ADHD has also been identified in the writings of physician Heinrich Hoffmann in 1844.
+Hoffmann wrote a series of illustrated stories that describe the impulsive and inattentive behavior of a boy he called “Fidgety Phil” (Struwwelpeter), stories that were based on the observation of his own son (Filomeno, 2007).
+Although Hoffmann’s approach was not clinical, the story of Fidgety Phil is often used as an allegory for ADHD (Lange, 2010).

 George Frederic Still

-In the field of pediatrics, one of the first to clinically address this condition was George Frederic Still, who in 1902 described a pattern of behavior in children who exhibited inattention and seemed to lack control over their conduct.
+In the field of pediatrics, one of the first to carry out a clinical approach to this condition was George Frederic Still, who in 1902 described a pattern of behavior in children who displayed lack of attention and seemed to lack control over their behavior.

-Initially, Still attributed this behavior to a defect in moral control, but later associated it with a possible neurological or hereditary condition (Robledo, 2017; Filomeno, 2007).
-Later on, this profile of inattention and impulsivity was associated with encephalitis lethargica during the epidemic that occurred between 1917 and 1928, as the affected individuals presented similar cognitive and behavioral alterations:
+Initially, Still attributed this behavior to a defect of moral control, but later associated it with a possible neurological or hereditary disease (Robledo, 2017; Filomeno, 2007).
+Later, this pattern of inattention and impulsivity was associated with encephalitis lethargica during the epidemic that spread between 1917 and 1928, since those affected presented similar cognitive and behavioral alterations:

-This condition was referred to as “minimal brain damage” and persisted until the 1970s when it was renamed “minimal brain dysfunction” (Lange, 2010).
+This condition was called “minimal brain damage“, and it remained until the seventies, when it was renamed “minimal brain dysfunction” (Lange, 2010).

 ADHD from the 1930s to the 1960s

-Between the 1930s and 1950s, the medical community placed particular emphasis on the symptoms of impulsivity and hyperactivity over cognitive manifestations, and the term changed to “hyperkinetic syndrome,” referring to significant motor activity that prevents children from staying still even for a second.
+Between the 1930s and 1950s, the medical community placed special emphasis on symptoms of impulsivity and hyperactivity above cognitive manifestations, and the term changed to hyperkinetic syndrome, a notable motor activity that makes children unable to stay still for even a second.

-During the 1960s, with the influence of behavioral perspectives, notable work began by authors such as Stella Chess, and it started to be referred to as “hyperactive child syndrome” (Robledo, 2017).
+The influence of behavioral perspectives in the 1960s notably initiated the work of authors such as Stella Chess and it began to be referred to as hyperactive child syndrome (Robledo, 2017).

-Finally, in 1968, this condition was first included in the Diagnostic and Statistical Manual of Mental Disorders, DSM II (APA, 1968), under the name “hyperkinetic reaction.”
+Finally, in 1968, this condition was included for the first time in the Diagnostic and Statistical Manual of Mental Disorders, DSM II, (APA, 1968) under the name of hyperkinetic reaction.

 ADHD from the 1970s to the 1990s

-In the early 1990s, the DSM-IV coined the term “Attention Deficit Hyperactivity Disorder” (ADHD) and expanded the classification of this disorder by distinguishing subtypes: predominantly inattentive, predominantly hyperactive-impulsive, and combined (APA, 1990).
+At the beginning of the 1990s, the DSM-IV coined the term attention-deficit/hyperactivity disorder and expanded the classification of this disorder by distinguishing the subtypes: inattentive, hyperactive-impulsive or combined (APA, 1990).

-During that time, this disorder was categorized in the group of disorders of infancy and adolescence, specifically in the classification of attention-deficit and disruptive behavior disorders.
+At that time this disorder was categorized in the group of disorders with onset in childhood and adolescence, specifically in the classification of attention disorders and disruptive behavior.

 ADHD from the 1990s to the present

-From the 1990s to the present, advances in neuroscience, genetics, diagnostic imaging, and computational modeling have contributed to new knowledge that has expanded the conceptualization and approach to Attention Deficit Hyperactivity Disorder.
+From the 1990s to the present, advances in neuroscience, genetics, the use of diagnostic imaging and computational modeling have been forerunners of new knowledge that has expanded the conceptualization and approach to attention-deficit/hyperactivity disorder.

-With the latest diagnostic manual, DSM-5, some significant changes were incorporated that have influenced the conceptualization and understanding of ADHD.
-While many diagnostic criteria were retained from the previous version, ADHD has been included in the neurodevelopmental disorders category alongside others such as autism spectrum disorder.
-Additionally, for the first time within the diagnostic criteria, it is acknowledged that this condition is not exclusive to childhood but can persist into adolescence and adulthood.
-It is also differentiated into mild, moderate, and severe levels (APA, 2013).
+With the most recent diagnostic manual, DSM-5, some representative changes were incorporated in the way ADHD is conceptualized and understood.
+Although most of the diagnostic criteria from the previous version are retained, ADHD has now been incorporated into the division of neurodevelopmental disorders along with several others such as autism spectrum disorder.
+Additionally, for the first time within the diagnostic criteria, it is recognized that this condition is not exclusively a childhood disorder, but can persist into adolescence and adulthood; it is also differentiated in levels of mild, moderate and severe (APA, 2013).

-As a result of over 40 years of work with children, adolescents, and adults exhibiting this behavioral pattern, Russell Barkley (2002) stated, “I now see ADHD as a disorder of the developmental regulation of behavior and foresight” (p.35).
+As a result of more than 40 years of work with children, adolescents and adults who presented this pattern of behavior, Russel Barkley (2002) stated: “I now view ADHD as a developmental disorder of the ability to regulate one's own behavior and to foresee the future” (p.35).

-Barkley, supported by scientific advances at the time, concluded that ADHD stems from the hypoactivity of a brain area responsible for providing greater resources for behavior inhibition, self-regulation, self-organization, and future planning as the individual grows and this neurological area matures.
-In addition, this hypoactivity leads to a deficit in individuals’ ability to regulate their daily functioning, adapt to environmental demands, and prepare for the future.
+Barkley, supported by the scientific advances of the time, concluded that ADHD stems from the hypoactivity of a brain area whose function is to provide greater resources for behavioral inhibition, self-regulation, self-organization and foresight as the individual grows and this neurological area matures.
+Moreover, this hypoactivity leads to a deficit in people's ability to regulate their daily functioning, adapt to environmental demands and prepare for the future.

-In the 2000s, scientific findings confirmed alterations in biochemical mechanisms in the prefrontal cortex in individuals with ADHD, particularly in the neurotransmitters dopamine and norepinephrine (Nigg, 2006; Duda, 2011).
+In the 2000s, scientific findings confirmed alterations in biochemical mechanisms in the prefrontal cortex in individuals with ADHD, especially in the neurotransmitters dopamine and norepinephrine (Nigg 2006, Duda 2011).

-Neuroimaging research suggests a possible delay of up to three years in the maturation of the prefrontal cortex in those with ADHD (Shaw, 2007), as well as an association between ADHD and alterations in volume and activation levels in prefrontal regions related to executive functions (Seidman et al., 2005).
+Neuroimaging research suggests a possible delay of up to three years in the maturation of the prefrontal cortex in those with ADHD (Shaw 2007), as well as an association between ADHD and an alteration of the volume and level of activation in prefrontal areas related to executive functions (Seidman et al., 2005).

-Based on these findings and other clinical discoveries, authors such as Brown (2002) and Barkley (2011) have suggested that ADHD is not primarily originated from attention deficit but rather as a result of a synaptic alteration in certain brain areas, including the prefrontal neocortex, which play a crucial role in regulation and cognitive control.
+Based on these discoveries and other clinical findings, authors such as Brown (2002) and Barkley (2011) have suggested that ADHD does not primarily originate in an attention deficit, but is the result of an alteration in the synaptic circuits of certain brain areas, including the prefrontal neocortex, which play a crucial role in regulation and cognitive control.
 Consequently, it has been concluded that deficits in organization and self-management in individuals with ADHD are linked to the alteration in executive functioning (Barkley, 1997; 2011).

-Executive functions (EF) are cognitive processes that allow the individual to internalize behaviors to anticipate future changes and thus maximize the individual’s long-term benefits (Barceló, 2005; Flores & Ostrosky-Shejet, 2012).
+Executive functions (EF) are cognitive processes that allow the individual to internalize behaviors to anticipate future changes and, in this way, maximize the individual's long-term benefits (Barceló, 2005; Flores & Ostrosky-Shejet, 2012).

-They are precursors to successful self-regulation (Kalbfleisch, 2017), thereby being crucial for school learning, following instructions, complying with rules, and overall performance in daily life.
+They are precursors of successful self-regulation capacity (Kalbfleisch, 2017), thus being crucial for school learning, following instructions, complying with rules and general functioning in daily life.

-They are involved in the completion of goal-directed tasks, those that involve reviewing options, organizing, planning, monitoring execution, foreseeing future consequences, evaluating performance, and adapting to new situations (Portellano & García, 2014).
-In other words, these cognitive processes make it possible to plan, organize, guide, review, regulate, and evaluate behavior in goal achievement.
+They are involved in carrying out goal-directed tasks, those that involve reviewing options, organizing, planning, monitoring execution, anticipating future consequences, evaluating performance and adapting to new situations (Portellano & García, 2014).
+In other words, these cognitive processes make it possible to plan, organize, guide, review, regulate and evaluate behavior in the pursuit of goals.

 Executive functions affected by ADHD

-According to Brown (2008), the affected EF in people with ADHD are as follows:
+According to Brown (2008) the EFs affected in people with ADHD are the following:

-- Activation, required for organizing tasks and materials, estimating time, establishing task priorities, and initiating activity.
+- Activation, required to organize tasks and materials, estimate time, set task priorities and initiate activity;

-- Focus, necessary to focus and sustain attention, as well as shift focus of interest.
+- focusing, necessary to focus and sustain attention, as well as shift the focus of interest;

-- Emotional management, enabling the individual to handle frustration and control emotions.
+- emotional management, which allows the individual to handle frustration and control emotions;

-- Working memory, responsible for holding incoming information and recalling stored information until a task is completed.
+- working memory responsible for retaining incoming information and retrieving stored information until a task is completed;

-- Action control, allowing behavior monitoring, learning from mistakes, and inhibiting automatic and impulsive responses.
+- and action control, which allows monitoring behavior, learning from mistakes and inhibiting automatic and impulsive responses.

 Challenging activities due to ADHD